ezyang/git-ftp/README.md

 ----------------------------------

 An additional script post-receive is provided to allow a central bare repository to act as a proxy between the git users and the ftp server.
+Pushing on branches that don't have an entry in the `ftpdata` configuration file will have the default git behavior (`git-ftp.py` doesn't get called).
 One advantage is that **users do not get to know the ftp credentials** (perfect for interns).
-This is how it would look:
+This is how the workflow looks like:

     User1 --+                          +--> FTP_staging
              \                        /